claudiunderthehood/CreditCardFraudAnalysis/README.md

 # Credit card fraud analysis

-This project is meant to analyse in real time, every day transactions in order to detect frauds within transactions through linear regression.
+This project is meant to analyse every day transactions in order to detect frauds within transactions through linear regression.
 The whole data is processed through a pipeline which features: Logstash, Kafka, Spark, Elasticsearch and Kibana.

 ![Pipeline](pics/pipeline.png)